Paulo-if/Paulo-if/README.md

 # Hi there, I'm Paulo👋
 **`(Developer in the Making -> Driven by Curiosity)`**

-I'm Paulo, a 19 years, Computer Science student at the Federal University of Jataí (UFJ).
-I am constantly looking for new knowledge so as not to become a "Dopaminergic spoiled
+My name is Paulo, 19 years old, Computer Science student at the Federal University of Jataí (UFJ).
+Focusing on AI development.
+I am constantly looking for new knowledge so as not to become a "dopaminergic spoilt".🎈
-"🎈.

-I'm passionate about the mobile area, but attracted to the A.I ​​area

 ### 🕹️More About Me